-- ~ Keep to a schedule and routine in the morning.
-If you are rushed and stressed your child will feel it. - ~ Ensure your child has enough sleep at night.
+~ Adhere to a consistent early schedule and routine in the morning.
+If you are rushed and stressed your child will feel it.

+~ Ensure your child has enough sleep at night.
 Good sleep & nutrition ensures they are not grumpy and sleepy in the morning.